jrwdexter/vagrunt/README.md

-vagrunt
+Vagrunt
 =======

+## Summary

-A set of scripts that sets up a vagrant machine in which to run grunt.
+A set of scripts that sets up a vagrant machine in which to run a Nerdery-specific grunt build task.

+## Installation

+To install, simply run the below command in the repository's directory:

+Powershell:

+`iex ((New-Object Net.WebClient).DownloadString("https://raw.githubusercontent.com/mandest/vagrunt/master/install.ps1"))`

+Command Prompt:

+`@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/mandest/vagrunt/master/install.ps1'))"`

+## Usage

+Before usage, make sure your Powershell execution policy is:

+`Set-ExecutionPolicy RemoteSigned`

+To use, run

+`vagrunt.ps1`

+### Notes

+If Hyper-V is enabled, you may be prompted to reboot.
+Additionally, Vagrant itself will not operate with plink (Putty SSH), and it may cause issues if installed.